 In most cases, the idea of free shipping can be enough to help you drive sales, and it’s a great bonus for your best customers.

 This is the kind of discount coupon that you only want to offer during special occasions and sales.
-Usually, site-wide discounts coupons apply percentage-based price reductions to every product on your store.
+Usually, site-wide discounts apply percentage-based price reductions to every product in your store.

 That can be dangerous since you may lose money on some sales, but with this discount, your goal is to make that up with volume.